Prologue The beginning

 In the beginning it wasn’t our kind who chose to reveal ourselves.
 I remember like it was yesterday, I was sitting in the living room looking for something to watch on the television.
 My parents were out doing whatever it was they did.

 From a young age I was told I was special.
-I always thought it was because I was considered royalty, but we’ll touch on that later.
+I always thought it was because I was considered royalty, but the title I held got ripped away from me when a psychopath took over.
 The world went dark and a few years went by.
 The world appeared the same during the day, but when night fell it was as though it had been covered by a black blanket.
 It was as though the wild took the world back from those who had abused its generosity.

 Everything changed when we heard a knock at the secret tunnel.
 My Mother and I both knew exactly what that meant.
 The door to the tunnel crept open slowly as we prepared to hear the news.
 Once we saw my uncle it was clear that my father had died.